luigifab/human-theme/README.md

 For classic menu bar and menu items on [Firefox 46+](https://www.mozilla.org/firefox) and [Thunderbird 46+](https://www.mozilla.org/thunderbird), see [bug 1622545](https://bugzilla.mozilla.org/show_bug.cgi?id=1622545).

-## Blurry text with GTK 4
+## GTK 4

-If font rendering is bad, add in `~/.config/gtk-4.0/settings.ini`:
+For GTK 4, if font rendering is bad, try to add in `~/.config/gtk-4.0/settings.ini`:

 ```
 [Settings]